 - Endorsed and completed applications are submitted to the JCC Leadership admin team for SSC sub-committee for approval.

 Maximum funding of up to $10,000 per physician each fiscal year (April 1 - March 31) can be applied for to cover actual tuition fees and travel costs.
-Submission of receipts will be required for reimbursement.
+Only one claim can be made per course, even if the course spans across multiple fiscal years.
+Submission of itemized receipts and proof of completion will be required for reimbursement.

 General Scholarship Questions:

 JCC Leadership Training

 604 638 2838